MirandaZhao/Learn_Python_the_Hard_Way/README.md

 # Learn_Python_the_Hard_Way
-The python script exercises with personal notes
+The python script exercises with personal notes by Miranda Zhao